 Creative industries contribute to innovation, by giving concrete shape to the possibilities offered by new systems and technologies, and by linking these to broad social needs through processes such as (visual) representation and design.
 Creative professionals develop new ideas and create designs, focused on current and future needs of representation and experience, but also on practical applicability and useful social value.
 In principle, this practice applies to a broad range of economic and social domains.
 The knowledge and understanding of trends, culture and lifestyles are essential requirements for offering attractive and competitive products.
 This type of creativity is not only important for the development of new products and services, but also for their positioning and marketing.
 The ‘addition’ of symbolic and emotional value improves the market prospects of goods and services.
-Since in many cases the functionality of products and services has already been optimalised within economic and technological limitations, competitive advantage can only be realised by making connections with intangible meaning and cultural value.
+Since in many cases their functionality has already been optimised, competitive advantage can only be realised by making connections with intangible meaning and cultural value.
 The combination of both types of activities, the development of new products and services based on the appropriate creative inputs, and the connection of goods and services with experience value, are all essential ingredients for innovation in the creative economy (Jacobs 2007).
-This has led several researchers and theorists to conclude that the creative industries are in fact becoming an increasingly integrated component of innovation processes in contemporary economies, rather than merely an economic sector enjoying above-average growth rates.
+This has led several researchers and theorists to conclude that the creative industries are in fact becoming an integrated component of the innovation systems of contemporary economies, rather than merely an economic sector enjoying above-average growth rates.
 Therefore the creative industries clearly require specific and focused attention from policy makers.
 There has been an increasing interest and activity in recent years toward research focusing specifically on this role of the creative sector in the economy and society at large (see for example: Bakshi, McVittie en Simmie 2008; Potts en Cunnigham 2008; Rutten, Marlet & Van Oort 2011).